ReadSprintReading RetentionActive Recall for Reading

 What active recall means in practice

 The principle is simple: close the page and try to bring the idea back.
-If you cannot, that gap tells you exactly what needs another pass.
+If the explanation falls apart, the gap tells you exactly what still needs attention.

 Why active recall beats passive review